xraypy/xraylarch/doc/fitting/examples.rst

     :width: 100%
     :align: center

-    fit with individual components.
+    Fit to Fe K-edge pre-edge and edge with 3 Voigt functions and an Error function.
+Fit with individual components.

 .. subfigend::
     :width: 0.45
-    :label: fig-fit4
+    :label: fig-fit4comp

-    Fit to Fe K-edge pre-edge and edge with 3 Voigt functions and an Error function.

 It's difficult to see a dramatic difference in fit quality for this data,